pixelstorm/coding_guidelines_custom_builds/README.md

 ### Css
 1. Use REMS for units and set the responsive scale on the html element.
+2. Use of
-2. Use CSS Grid and Flexbox for layout
+3. Use CSS Grid and Flexbox for layout
-3. Use a BEM CSS metholodgy - we use BEM to keep our html markup simple.
+4. Use a BEM CSS metholodgy - we use BEM to keep our html markup simple.
-4. Dont use id's for css selectors.
+5. Dont use id's for css selectors.
 Only use ids for js
-5. When deploying to production, compress your css files into one minified file
+6. When deploying to production, compress your css files into one minified file
+7. Avoid using inline css.
+8. Create and use mixins to remain DRY.
+9. Keep code organised by using Sass Maps for brand elements like typography and color.
+Use camelCasing for your sass map declarations.

 ### js
 1. When deploying to production, Compress your js files into one minified file

 ### WordPress Setup
-1. Choose a unique relavent username(not admin)
+1. Choose a unique relavent username(not admin) for the main login username
+2. Use stong password, store in lastpass and nowhere else.
-1. Ensure your local and staging site is set to no-follow
+3. Ensure your local and staging site is set to no-follow

 ## Plugins – List of Approved Plugins for production site
 Please discuss when adding a plugin that is not part of this list.